-Capcom have been providing us with the gold that is Resident Evil for over 20 years now, well, most of it is gold.
-Some games absolutely need to be played, whereas some others are good for an afternoon romp if you have burned through the rest of your catalogue.
-Let's see which are the best Resi games to play.
+Capcom has been providing us with the gold that is Resident Evil for over 20 years now (well, most of it's gold, anyway).
+Some games absolutely need to be played, whereas others are good for an afternoon romp if you have burned through the rest of your catalog.
+Let's see which are the best Resident Evil games to play.

-Due to the Resident Evil series having a lot of games and some spin-off titles we will be focusing on the main releases rather than every single game ever released.
-So sorry to Outbreak, Survivor and Dead Aim!
+Note: Since the Resident Evil series has a lot of games and some spin-off titles, we will be focusing on the main releases rather than every single game ever released.
+So sorry to Outbreak, Survivor, and Dead Aim!

 10. Resident Evil 6

 Because it's part of the main series, Resident Evil 6 ends up on this list, but it is absolutely not one we recommend playing.
 Any horror element in this game was glossed over with a more campy, action-oriented focus, and it just does not fit the rest of the series at all.
 Plus, there are random plot lines we just can't forgive!

 9. Resident Evil 5

 Resident Evil 5 also took a slight departure from the series, but due to the overall parasitic nature of the storyline and Chris Redfield being the protagonist, it managed to stay enough in line to be considered similar.
 It is less horror-based than others in the series and is more action-packed, but the focus on solving the mystery of Uroboros and the return of Jill Valentine does cement its place on this list.
 Sheva is also a pretty cool companion, even if she passes you ammo when you're pretty much dead!
 Plus, volcanic boulder smashing: need we say more?

 8. Resident Evil Zero